-Fresh, homemade basil pesto can be used as an easy marinade for grilled and roast meats OR stirred through a big bowl of pasta or zucchini noodles for a quick dinner solution!
+Fresh, Homemade Basil Pesto can be used as an easy marinade for grilled and roast meats or stirred through a big bowl of pasta or zucchini noodles for a quick and easy dinner.

-Pesto can be placed with any of your favourite savoury meals to give it a nice, fresh kick!
-Better than any store bought pesto, with a flavour-packed punch with only 5 ingredients and a food processor.
+One of the things we love most about basil pesto is its versatility.
+Pesto can be placed with any of your favourite savoury meals to give it a nice, fresh kick of flavour!
+This recipe is eons better than any store-bought pesto, using only 5 ingredients and a food processor.

 PESTO RECIPE

-Many, many years ago, there once lived an extremely lazy young girl that would only buy and consume bottled pesto.
-Fast forward to current day, and the now older (and I’d like to think wiser), young woman has turned into a fresh-food snob and would never think to buy pesto from a bottle ever again.
+Many, many years ago, there once lived an extremely lazy young girl that would only buy bottled pesto.
+Fast forward to present day, and the now older (and I’d like to think wiser), young woman has turned into a fresh-food snob and would never consider buying the bottled stuff.

-Pesto is so unbelievably easy to make, I can guarantee you that when you try this, you too will become a pesto snob, holding your head high when passing the condiment section in the supermarket and vow to never buy store bought again.
-Nothing beats the COLOUR and FLAVOUR from freshly made.
+Pesto is so unbelievably easy to make, I can guarantee you that when you try this, you too will become a pesto snob, holding your head high when passing the condiment section in the supermarket, vowing never to buy store bought again.
+Nothing beats the colour and flavour of freshly made basil pesto.
 We eat it with anything.
-On toast (yes, on toast!), in sandwiches, on spaghetti or zucchini noodles, and even smothered all over chicken or other meats (fish is damn good too).
+On toast (yes, on toast), in sandwiches, on spaghetti or zucchini noodles, and even lathered all over chicken and other meats (fish is damn good too).

 HOW TO MAKE PESTO

-Throw them with everything else into a food processor (except for the olive oil), and process until chopped.
-I use a mini food processor like this one, because I find it to works better and processes better for the amount of ingredients used in this recipe.
+Throw them with everything else (except for the olive oil), into a food processor and process until chopped.
+I use a Cuisinart Food Processor, because I find it to works better and more thoroughly blends the ingredients used in this recipe.

-THEN, add your oil in a nice, thin stream until emulsified……and the most perfect condiment you’ve ever seen will appear before your very eyes.
+Then, add your oil in a nice, thin stream until emulsified.
+Before you know it, the most perfect condiment you’ve ever seen will appear before your very eyes.
+Velvety smooth and a vibrant green.

-Regularly used as a pasta sauce, PESTO is extremely versatile and has many other uses.
+Regularly used as a pasta sauce like in our Basil Pesto Chicken Spaghetti, pesto is extremely versatile and has many uses:

 - A sauce for any meat or fish.